sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

   These are the conceptions of the parents of the universe, which are to be meditated upon by a devotee.

-  The Rasankusi Mantra or the hymn to be recited in connection with the worship of the Goddess is as [follows](# "For a detailed procedure to be followed in the worship of both the Deities, a disciple should depend upon the instructions given by his preceptor."):—
+  The Rasankusi Mantra or the hymn to be recited in connection with the worship of the Goddess is as follows[^6]:—

+[^6]: "For a detailed procedure to be followed in the worship of both the Deities, a disciple should depend upon the instructions given by his preceptor."

   The goddess of beauty is in the form of speech or word; is the root cause of the energy of the Greatest Object of desire(i. e., God Himself ),and is the sovereign force behind Rasa (mercury).
 She is equal to mercury.
 It is therefore worth while to learn how to control mercury.